KStateMachine/kstatemachine/README.md

 ## Export

+_Note: Currently transitions defined by `transitionConditionally()` and `transitionOn()` functions are not exported.
-_Note: conditional or guarded transitions might be exported not completely.
-Lambdas that are passed to calculate next state (`guard` or `direction`) would be called during export process.
-The export result depends on what they will return._
+User defined lambdas that are passed to calculate next state could not be correctly called during export process._

 ### PlantUML